Jip-Hop/sedunlocksrv-pba/DEPLOYMENT-WORKFLOW.md

 MIN_PASSWORD_LENGTH="12"
 ```

+`build.sh` validates network settings after loading `build.conf` and applying
+CLI overrides.
+Static IPv4 builds fail before image creation if the address,
+netmask, gateway, or DNS values are malformed; this prevents flashing a PBA
+that can never bring up the expected interface.

 See [build.sh section in README.md](../README.md) for all available options.

 `TLS_SERVER_NAME` matters only for the SSH UI.
 The SSH helper always connects to `127.0.0.1:443`, but it uses `curl --resolve` so TLS verification is performed against the configured certificate name rather than the literal loopback address.
 With the generated self-signed cert, this defaults to `localhost`; with a custom cert/key, you must set a matching SAN explicitly.
 If the custom cert chains to an internal/private CA that Tiny Core does not already trust, also set `TLS_CA_CERT_PATH` so the SSH helper can verify that chain without falling back to `curl -k`.